 The arguments made in favour of these practices are to portray restrictive laws as being oppressive, reflective of government overreach and a conservative mentality.

-Often the same kinds of arguments in support of homosexuality, free love, baring of the body and increasingly daring fashion, are extended to prostitution and pornography.
+Often the same kinds of arguments in support of sexual freedom and baring of the body, are extended to prostitution and pornography.

 This line of reasoning is categorised as “liberal feminism”.
 In the end, a lot of the arguments are neoliberal arguments, and it should possibly be called “neoliberal feminism” rather than “liberal feminism”.
 Neoliberalism has also affected many areas other than feminism, however these effects have often not been critiqued as they are in feminism.